pingcap/docs/dev-guide/development.md

 You must follow [rust-rocksdb](https://github.com/pingcap/rust-rocksdb/blob/master/librocksdb_sys/build.sh#L127) to see which version TiKV needs.
 You can install the RocksDB shared library manually according to [INSTALL.md](https://github.com/facebook/rocksdb/blob/master/INSTALL.md).

-Once installed, please add the RocksDB include path to your `CPATH` environment variable and the RocksDB lib path to `LIBRARY_PATH`, `LD_LIBRARY_PATH` environment variables.
+Once installed, please mkae sure that RocksDB include path is in your `CPATH` environment variable and the RocksDB lib path is in `LIBRARY_PATH`, `LD_LIBRARY_PATH` environment variables.

 ## Build TiKV